wirespecter/Anti-Debugging-Technique-in-Delphi/README.md

 Anti-Debug-Technique-in-Delphi
 ==============================

-This is an anti debugging technique made in delphi.
-Techniques like this are often used by programs that are designed to make reverse engineering harder.
+This is an anti debugging technique made in delphi. <br>
+Techniques like this are often used by programs that are designed to make reverse engineering harder. <br> <br>
 In this case, the program checks the parent process' name, if the name is "explorer.exe" or "cmd.exe" the program continues, otherwise it kills the potential debugger program that run it.